vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 * Publish two blogpost on [vac.dev/rlog](https://vac.dev/rlog) that includes update on transport layer of mixnet and Waku integration.

+### Additional Info

+This commitment has been rescheduled from 2024Q4 to 2025Q1 due to the lack of engineering resource.
+For this, budget is requested for 2025q1, hiring process started.

 ## Task List

 ### RFC Update